 Later, during one of his short stays in a nursing home, Brad and I visited Grandpa, taking along pumpkin cookies for him to enjoy.
 While we were there, the nurse brought in Grandpa’s medicine for him to take, and I watched with a great deal of amusement (and a bit of admiration) as he took his sweet time eating just one cookie – like, 15 minutes, at least – just to avoid taking his pills.
 (Even the nurse was amused, albeit a little frustrated with him).
 I have no doubt that the other cookies were eaten much quicker when the nurse wasn’t around. 🙂

-Because of Grandpa, who passed away about 3 years ago, these cookies have become a special tradition for more than just how delicious they are.
+Because of Grandpa, who passed away several years ago, these cookies have become a special tradition for more than just how delicious they are.
 To this day, I can’t think of pumpkin cookies without thinking about him.
 Each time I make these pumpkin cookies, I smile at the memory of how Brad’s grandpa always smiled when I brought them to him and how thoroughly he managed to enjoy one cookie in particular.

 By the way, this is a really easy recipe to make, and while I prefer to use fresh pumpkin puree, you can use canned pumpkin.
 (If you’d like to try making pumpkin puree, this post from Somewhat Simple, Homemade Pumpkin Puree, explains it fairly well.
 This is pretty close to how I make my puree, with the only difference being that I put some aluminum foil over the top of the pan to keep the heat in, so it usually only takes about an hour to cook.
 You definitely want the smaller SUGAR PIE PUMPKINS, not the big jack-o-lantern kind.)